SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

         "initial": "22222222-2222-2222-2222-222222222222"
       },
       "name":        "a",
+      "slug":        "a",
       "sameAs":      "http://host/url2",   // optional property when no "derivedFrom" exists "derivedFrom": "http://host/url2",   // optional property when no "sameAs" exists "images": [
         {